erikglee/OSPREY_BIDS/docs/source/expected_inputs.rst

 but are not strictly required for processing.

-The first optional input is a segmentation directory which is passed to the application through the "--segmentation_dir" flag.
+The first optional input is a segmentation directory which is passed to the application through the "\-\-segmentation_dir" flag.
 The segmentation directory acts as a BIDS derivatives directory that has the following files for each subject and session to be processed: ::

    /segmentation_dir/sub-<label>[/ses-<label>]/anat/sub-<label>[_ses-<label>]_space-<modality>_desc-aseg_dseg.nii.gz